 Frequently Asked Questions

-Here are some Frequently Asked Questions about the NHPT online program, but you may also use the contact form to submit an inquiry.
+Here are some Frequently Asked Questions about the NHPT program, but you may also use the contact form to submit an inquiry.
 Don’t let unanswered questions stop you from allowing your students to gain what NHPT has to offer.
 The Adolescent Advocate is here to provide you with any additional information!

 Can I buy courses today for an upcoming group of users who will not start the curriculum immediately after purchase?

 Yes, you may purchase courses that will not be started right away.
 In fact, you are encouraged to purchase/reserve seats for users, as only a certain numbers of users will be allowed to log in to each course per month.
 Each course has a “purchase today and start at any time” policy, meaning users can enroll upon purchase, or there can be a wait time between course purchase and student enrollment to start the curriculum.

 Can I purchase a single course for sampling purposes before buying courses in bulk for my class?

 Yes, you may buy and complete as many individual courses as you like.

 When purchasing courses for my group of students, do I also need to purchase the courses for myself to see the lessons and activities?

 No, you do not need to buy a seat for yourself when purchasing as a group leader.
 As a group leader, you will have free access to any course that you purchase with group registration.

 After your purchase is completed through PayPal, you will be redirected back to the NHPT site, where you will see a “View My Courses” link.
 Click this link to see your available courses.
 If you are a group leader who chose group registration at purchase, use the drop-down menu next to “My Courses” to navigate to GROUP MANAGEMENT and enroll students.